knthompson26/healthdis/README.md

 Analyses for this project were conducted in R (Version 4.0.3) on the Rossmann cluster hosted by Purdue University.

-Below provides the file structure with a brief description of each script.
+Below is the file structure with a brief description of each script.

 ***

+**Demo**

+`/simulated_example/` provides a demo of how to run the code using simulated data - See README in this folder to run code demo.

 **Data Prep**